 What to expect as a GIT student :

-Here are some of the areas we will be focusing on:
+Here are some other areas we will be taking part in:

 - Seed Banking

 - Poultry (eggs, meat, )

 Marketing value added products of all areas via

 - Hebrew Language – speaking and reading

 - Agri-bio Linguistics – word study principles

 There are a couple of options to choose from